Jeff Buckley: Legacy

-After Buckley's death, a collection of demo recordings and a full-length album he had been reworking for his second album were released as Sketches for My Sweetheart the Drunk the compilation being overseen by his mother, Mary Guibert, band members and old friend Michael J. Clouse, as well as Chris Cornell.
-The album achieved gold sales in Australia in 1998.
+After Buckley's death, a collection of demo recordings and a full-length album he had been reworking for his second album were released as a compilation album, Sketches for My Sweetheart the Drunk.
+It was overseen by his mother, Mary Guibert, band members and his friend Michael J. Clouse, as well as Chris Cornell.
+It was certified gold in Australia in 1998.
 Three other albums composed of live recordings have also been released, along with a live DVD of a performance in Chicago.
 A previously unreleased 1992 recording of "I Shall Be Released", sung by Buckley over the phone on live radio, was released on the album For New Orleans.

 Since his death, Buckley has been the subject of numerous documentaries: Fall in Light, a 1999 production for French TV; Goodbye and Hello, a program about Buckley and his father produced for Netherlands TV in 2000; and Everybody Here Wants You, a documentary made in 2002 by the British Broadcasting Corporation (BBC).
 An hour-long documentary about Buckley called Amazing Grace: Jeff Buckley has been shown at various film festivals to critical acclaim.
 The film was released worldwide in 2009 by Sony BMG Legacy as part of the Grace Around The World Deluxe Edition.
 In spring 2009, it was revealed that Ryan Jaffe, best known for scripting the movie The Rocker, had replaced Brian Jun as screenwriter for the upcoming film Mystery White Boy.
 Orion Williams is also set to co-produce the film with Michelle Sy.
 A separate project involving the book Dream Brother was allegedly cancelled.